 Did you know Balboa Park is the nation’s largest urban park?
 Home to plants and animals from around the world, interactive museums, and an abundance of outdoor activities, Balboa Park is a frequent stop for San Diego locals and tourists alike.
-To make the most of your visit, follow our Ultimate Balboa Park Guide.

 About Balboa Park